Xenossolitarius/mariner/packages/mariner/README.md

 ## <a name="build">🔧 Build </a>

 Build and type generation are done by node workers meaning they run in parallel.
 Mariner generally tries to decouple dependencies, runtime, build time as much as possible in dev and build.
 Although the dev server is inefficient to spawn as different processes the build and type generation benefit from parallelization.
-There are no golden number of threads so the CLI adds the `--threads` flag which enables you to fine tune for your fleet and CI/CD.
+There is no golden number of threads so the CLI adds the `--threads` flag which enables you to fine tune performance for your fleet and CI/CD.

 ## <a name="type-generation">🧰 Type generation </a>

-Mariner takes **typescript** as a first class citizen and exposes a command `generate` which will as long as the navigator is in typescript generate a folder from the microfrontend selection named `.mariner` which will contain all the exposed types.
+Mariner takes **typescript** as a first class citizen and exposes a command `generate` which will ,as long as the navigator is in typescript, generate a folder from the microfrontend selection named `.mariner` which will contain all the exposed types.

 From there you can opt-in into using those types by importing them to your local `tsconfig` file